Visualizing hierarchies in scRNA-seq data using a density tree-biased autoencoder: Methods

-\section{Approximating the High-dimensional scRNA-seq Data with a Tree}
+\subsection{Approximating the High-dimensional scRNA-seq Data with a Tree}

-To summarize the high-dimensional data in terms of a tree the minimum spanning tree (MST) on the Euclidean distances is an obvious choice.
+To summarize the high-dimensional data in terms of a tree, the minimum spanning tree (MST) on the Euclidean distances is an obvious choice.
 This route is followed by~\cite{moor_topological_2020} who reproduce the MST obtained on their high-dimensional data in their low-dimensional embedding.

-However, scRNA-seq data can be noisy, and an MST built on all of our data is very sensitive to noise.
-Therefore, we first run $k$-means clustering on the original data yielding more robust centroids for the MST construction and also reducing downstream complexity.
+However, scRNA-seq data can be noisy, and a MST built on all of our data is very sensitive to noise.
+Therefore, we first run $k$-means clustering on the original data, yielding more robust centroids for the MST construction and also reducing downstream complexity.

 A problem with the Euclidean MST, illustrated in figure~\ref{fig:mst}, is that two centroids can be close in Euclidean space without having many data points between them.
-In such a case an Euclidean MST would not capture the skeleton of our original data well.

-But it is crucial that the extracted tree follows the dense regions of the data if we want to visualize developmental trajectories of differentiating cells: A trajectory is plausible if we observe intermediate cell states and unlikely if there are jumps in the development.
-By preferring tree edges in high density regions of the data we ensure that the computed spanning tree is biologically plausible.

-Following this rationale, we build the MST on the complete graph over centroids whose edge weights are given by the density of the data along each edge instead of its Euclidean distance.
-This results in a tree that we believe captures Waddington's hypothesis better than merely considering cumulative differences in expression levels.
+In such a case, a Euclidean MST would not capture the skeleton of our original data well.
+But it is crucial that the extracted tree follows the dense regions of the data if we want to visualize developmental trajectories of differentiating cells: a trajectory is plausible if we observe intermediate cell states and unlikely if there are jumps in the development.
+By preferring tree edges in high density regions of the data, we ensure that the computed spanning tree is biologically plausible.
+Following this rationale, we build the maximum spanning tree on the complete graph over centroids whose edge weights are given by the density of the data along each edge instead of the minimum spanning tree on Euclidean distance.
+This results in a tree that (we believe) captures Waddington's hypothesis better than merely considering cumulative differences in expression levels.

 To estimate the support that a data sample provides for an edge, we follow~\cite{martinetz_topology_1994}.
 Consider the complete graph $G = (C,E)$ such that $C = \{c_1 , \ldots, c_k\}$ is the set of centroids.
-In the spirit of Hebbian learning, we count, for each edge, how often its incident vertices are the two closest centroids to any given datum.
-As pointed out by~\cite{martinetz_topology_1994} this amounts to an empirical estimate of the integral of the density of observations across the second-order Vorono\"i region associated with this pair of cluster centers.
-Finally, we compute the maximum spanning tree over these Hebbian edge weights or, equivalently, the minimum spanning tree over their inverses.
-Our strategy for building the tree is summarized in algorithm~\ref{algo:tree}.
+In the spirit of Hebbian learning, that is, emphasizing connections that appear frequently, we count, for each edge, how often its incident vertices are the two closest centroids to any given datum.